kudukacar/books/README.md

 The API module requests data from the Google Books API.
 With a separate module, we can easy add functionality as needed (ex. other request types) with minimal impact on the program.

 ### ProcessData
-The ProcessData module converts the response into a hash, and extracts the necessary information.
+The ProcessData module converts the API response into a hash, and extracts the necessary information.
 Again, a separate module gives us the flexibility to change processing with minimal impact on the program.

 ### Output
 The Output module prints the information to stdout.
 Similarly, separating this method gives us the flexibility to change output (ex. output to a file, etc) without changing the structure of the program.